-But on the other hand, it's a most terrifying journey, because it means letting go of control.
+But on the other hand, it is a most terrifying journey, because it means letting go of control.

-It leads us into a rigorous self-evaluation.

-So that we might face who we are - before moving into the life of who we are destined to become.
+It leads us into a rigorous self-evaluation so that we might face who we are before moving into the life of who we are called to become.

-Frightening, because God's way of living life is so different from my way.
+Frightening - because God's way of living life is so different from my way.